eclipse-archived/codewind-docs/docs/_documentations/codewind-openapi-vscode.md

 ## Generating and building code in an existing Java Maven project
 1. Right-click your Codewind project and launch the **Generate Server from OpenAPI Definition** wizard.
 2. Select your OpenAPI document `.json` file.
 3. Select the `jaxrs-spec` server generator type.
-When you're prompted to select the output folder, the project root, which is the parent of the source folder, is selected by default.
+4. When you're prompted to select the output folder, keep the default selection.
+The project root, which is the parent of the source folder, is selected by default.
-4. Click **Select As Output Folder** to merge the generated `.pom` file with the existing `.pom` file.
-When prompted with the warning message, click **Yes** to proceed.
+5. Click **Select As Output Folder** to merge the generated `.pom` file with the existing `.pom` file.
+The merge attempts to include all necessary dependencies for the project to build properly.
+6. When prompted with the warning message, note that the `pom.xml` file is backed up.
+However, XML comments, such as `<!-- example comment -->`, are removed.
+Click **Yes** to proceed.
 The files build.
-5. Your `src` folder shows the newly generated code complete with a `gen` package.
+7. See that your `src` folder shows the newly generated code complete with a `gen` package.
 Your project state returns to the `[Running]` state.
+The `src/main/java` and `src/test/java` are not customizable.
-6. Now, you can customize the application logic.
+8. Now, you can customize the application logic.

 ## Generating and building code in an existing Java Spring project
 When you generate into a Spring project, don't override the implicitly or explicitly configured main class that comes with the project.